 - Eliminated delays

-Without the need for custodian consent, the trustee can made investment decisions and respond to opportunities quickly.
-Delays are eliminated, and investing can be done in real-time.
+Without the need for custodian consent, the trustee can make investment decisions and respond to opportunities quickly.
+So delays are eliminated, and investing can be done in real time.

 - Simplified process